Handling Conflicts & Synchronization

 CloudServices.SetString("player.language", "en");

-This will immediately update the local cache with the value "en"
+This will immediately update the device copy with the value "en"

 for the key player.language